Schizophrenia is a chronic, severe, disabling brain disorder. It interferes with the way a person interprets reality. People with schizophrenia may:

 |Copyright © Nucleus Medical Media, Inc.|

 The cause of schizophrenia is unknown but it is associated with problems in brain structure and chemistry.
-There may be some genetic role.
+Genetics may be a factor.

 Men typically develop symptoms in their late teens or early twenties.
 Schizophrenia in women tends to occur in their twenties or thirties.
-In rare cases, it is seen in childhood.
+In rare cases, schizophrenia starts in childhood.

 Positive symptoms are behaviors that are not generally seen in healthy people.
 They may lose touch with reality with: